 Thank you for your participation!

-Our Involvement with Maryland School
+Our Connection with Maryland School

 Since 2016, UUCP has participated in a community partnership with Beatitudes Campus and Church of the Beatitudes to support the staff, students, and families at Maryland School, located at 21st Avenue and Maryland in the Washington Elementary School District.
 Maryland School is a K-8 Title I school, including Head Start and special needs preschool classes, with more than 80% of the students coming from low income families—a significant refugee and immigrant population.
 These schools receive additional federal funding to provide extra resources for academic, mental health, nutritional, and staff support, but not nearly enough to meet their needs.
 Each school district and each school must reach out to the community for additional support, which is where we help.